ChangeWindows/Content/api.md

-string_xbox | Contains the build string for the Xbox build, only filled when a Xbox build is available. | Available string_iot | Contains the build string for the IoT build, only filled when a IoT build is available. | Available string_server | Contains the build string for the Server build, only filled when a Server build is available. | Available string_holographic | Contains the build string for the holographic build, only filled when a holographic build is available. | To be added version | The version number (e.g. 1507, 1511, 1607). | Deprecated name_desktop | Contains the name for the desktop build, in addition to the basic naming. | Available name_mobile | Contains the name for the Mobile build, in addition to the basic naming. | Available name_xbox | Contains the name for the Xbox build, in addition to the basic naming. | Available name_iot | Contains the name for the IoT build, in addition to the basic naming. | Available name_server | Contains the name for the Server build, in addition to the basic naming. | Available name_holographic | Contains the name for the holographic build, in addition to the basic naming. | To be added fast_desktop | Fast Ring release for desktop build. | Available slow_desktop | Slow Ring release for desktop build. | Available current_desktop | Current Branch release for desktop build. | Available
+string_xbox | Contains the build string for the Xbox build, only filled when a Xbox build is available. | Available string_iot | Contains the build string for the IoT build, only filled when a IoT build is available. | Available string_server | Contains the build string for the Server build, only filled when a Server build is available. | Available string_holographic | Contains the build string for the holographic build, only filled when a holographic build is available. | Available version | The version number (e.g. 1507, 1511, 1607). | Deprecated name_desktop | Contains the name for the desktop build, in addition to the basic naming. | Available name_mobile | Contains the name for the Mobile build, in addition to the basic naming. | Available name_xbox | Contains the name for the Xbox build, in addition to the basic naming. | Available name_iot | Contains the name for the IoT build, in addition to the basic naming. | Available name_server | Contains the name for the Server build, in addition to the basic naming. | Available name_holographic | Contains the name for the holographic build, in addition to the basic naming. | Available fast_desktop | Fast Ring release for desktop build. | Available slow_desktop | Slow Ring release for desktop build. | Available current_desktop | Current Branch release for desktop build. | Available